2007 Presidential Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 CoinValueChecker APP Screenshot

-• 2007 George Washington Presidential Dollar – First release, famous for missing edge lettering errors
+• 2007 George Washington Presidential Dollar – First release in the series; famous for missing edge lettering errors dubbed “Godless Dollars” by the media.
+Most plentiful missing-edge error, with PCGS having graded more than 20,000 examples.

-• 2007 John Adams Presidential Dollar – Second issue, scarce doubled edge lettering varieties exist
+• 2007 John Adams Presidential Dollar – Second issue; the rarest missing-edge variety with only about 1,800 PCGS-certified examples.
+Doubled edge lettering (inverted) varieties also exist.

-• 2007 Thomas Jefferson Presidential Dollar – Front-facing portrait design, valuable missing edge specimens known
+• 2007 Thomas Jefferson Presidential Dollar – Features a distinctive front-facing portrait element; valuable missing-edge and overlap error specimens are known.

 Circulated 2007 Presidential Dollars typically trade at or near face value regardless of which president appears.
-The real collecting value emerges in higher mint state grades, particularly MS67 and above.
+Real collecting value starts at higher mint state grades — particularly MS67 and above.

 Also Read: Top 100 Most Valuable Morgan Silver Dollar Coins Worth Money List